pepstock-org/Charba/readme.md

    * does not implement all event listeners previously implemented into [chartjs/chartjs-plugin-annotation](https://github.com/chartjs/chartjs-plugin-annotation), only click, enter and leave callbacks are implemented.
    * remove `mode` property from annotation line options because new plugin is using the `axis` property of scales for line orientation.
    * remove `doubleClickSpeed` property from annotation options because double click event is not supported anymore.
+   * remove `events` property from annotation options because the event listeners will be added based on the callbacks definitions.
+   * add `autoRotation` property to annotation line label options in order to enable the automatic calculation of label rotation.

 ### Development